stanford-cs348k/asst2-convlayer/README.md

     // END: CS348V STUDENTS MODIFY THIS CODE

+If you need to make changes to the build system (e.g. add g++ flags to get vector intrinsics working) _please make a note of it in your submission_.

 We have provided two reference implementations in `simple_convolution_layer.cpp` and `halide_convolution_layer.cpp`.
 You can use any of the code in these files for your implementation.
 In particular, you can (a) copy and paste the native C++ implementation as a starting point if you choose to go the native C++ route, and (b) copy the Halide algorithm (and just provide a custom schedule) if you choose to go the Halide route.